-Parents of an excluded pupil have the right to appeal a permanent exclusion or a fixed period exclusion in excess of 15 school days.
-The parents must request the appeal, by writing to the Directors of Cavendish Education at the school's address, within three calendar days of receipt of notification of the exclusion.
+Parents of an excluded pupil have the right to appeal a permanent exclusion or a fixed-period suspension in excess of 15 school days.
+The parents must request the appeal, by writing to the Group Directors of Cavendish Education at the school's address, within three calendar days of receipt of notification of the suspension or exclusion.

-Regardless of whether an appeal is invoked, Directors of Cavendish Education operate arrangements to review promptly all permanent exclusions from the school, and all fixed period exclusions that would lead to a pupil being excluded for over 15 days in a school term, or missing a public examination.
+Regardless of whether an appeal is invoked, Group Directors of Cavendish Education operate arrangements to review promptly all permanent exclusions from the school, and all fixed period suspension that would lead to a pupil being suspended for over 15 days in a school term, or missing a public examination.

-They consider whether or not to reinstate the pupil is appropriate, whether the Principal's decision to exclude the pupil was justified or whether to adjust any conditions attached to the return of a pupil to the school.
+They consider whether or not to reinstate the pupil is appropriate, whether the Headteacher's decision to suspend or exclude the pupil was justified or whether to adjust any conditions attached to the return of a pupil to the school.